 Tea is a holistic term that includes different brewed infusions to amuse your taste buds.
 You can choose from white, black, green, or even blended tea.
 Spiced tea is infused with aromatic spices and doesn’t necessarily include milk.

-The ratio of tea to milk and water also matters as a higher proportion of tea will lead to a more caffeinated brew.
+The ratio of tea to milk and water, higher proportion of tea will lead to a more caffeinated brew.
 Decaffeinated black tea or exploring herbal chai blends can be a great alternative for those seeking a caffeine-free option.

 Each region in India has its own unique variation of masala chai, with different spice combinations and brewing techniques.